 Did the BSOD appear AFTER a recent Windows or Driver update?
-If you have updated the drivers for your motherboard, graphics card etc. then this could cause the BSOD.
+If you have updated the drivers for your motherboard, graphics card, etc., this could cause the BSOD.

-To fix this, you can use the built-in Windows Recovery utility for going back to the last known good configuration.
+To fix this, you can use the built-in Windows Recovery utility to return to the last known exemplary configuration.

 You can access Windows Recovery through the Control Panel or by typing Recovery in the Windows Search Bar.

-Once in Windows Recovery, select “Open System Restore” to start the process of uninstalling any recent drivers or updates.
+Once in Windows Recovery, select “Open System Restore” to uninstall any recent drivers or updates.

 2. Unplug All External Hardware

 USB devices, particularly USB storage drives, can often create software conflicts.

 If a peripheral device is a cause for issues, you can fix this by simply removing them.